-- January 2021: The CPUC approved BVESI's second Wildfire Mitigation Plan, which among other things, approves capital projects and programs dedicated to improving system safety and reliability specifically aimed at reducing the possibility of wildfires.
-The first Plan had been approved in June 2019. - July 2020: Effective July 1, 2020, began operating as a stand alone and wholly owned subsidiary of AWR.
-BVESI established a separate 3-year, \$35 million revolving credit facility not guarantied by AWR that supports the electric business' operations and capital expenditures. - February 2020: The electric division under GSWC received its initial safety certification from the CPUC, which under new California legislation improves electric utilities' ability to recover wildfire costs.
-In August 2020, the CPUC approved the transfer of the safety certification to BVESI. - August 2019: A final CPUC decision in GSWC's electric general rate case was issued to set new rates for 2018 2022.
-The decision (i) increases the adopted electric gross margin by \$2.3 million for 2018, \$1.2 million for each of the years 2019 and 2020, by \$1.1 million in 2021, and by \$1.0 million in 2022; and (ii) authorizes BVES to construct \$44 million of capital projects, which are dedicated to improving system safety and reliability.
+- September 2021: The CPUC approved BVESI's most recent Wildfire Mitigation Plan, which among other things, approves capital projects and programs dedicated to improving system safety and reliability specifically aimed at reducing the possibility of wildfires. - September 2021: The Office of Energy Infrastructure Safety under the California Natural Resources Agency approved BVESI's latest safety certification filing, which is valid through September 2022.
+Under California legislation a safety certification improves electric utilities' ability to recover wildfire costs. - July 2020: Effective July 1, 2020, began operating as a stand alone and wholly owned subsidiary of AWR.
+BVESI established a separate 3-year, \$35 million revolving credit facility not guarantied by AWR that supports the electric business' operations and capital expenditures. - August 2019: A final CPUC decision in GSWC's electric general rate case was issued to set new rates for 2018 2022.
+The decision (i) increased electric's adopted base rates and revenues by \$2.3 million for 2018, \$1.2 million for each of the years 2019 and 2020, by \$1.1 million in 2021, and by \$1.0 million in 2022; and (ii) authorizes BVES to construct \$44 million of capital projects, which are dedicated to improving system safety and reliability.